Links

 Install dependencies

-Speculare Server is a Rust project that rely on some dependencies to be able to be built correctly.
+Speculare Alerts is a Rust project that rely on some dependencies to be able to be built correctly.
 Much of them are default deps in most servers.

 # Install Rust